SmingHub/Sming/README.md

 ## Contribute

-You can contribute to Sming by
+You can contribute to Sming by:

 - Providing Pull Requests with new features, bug fixes, new ideas, etc. See [Contributing](https://smingdev.readthedocs.io/en/latest/contribute/index.html) for details.
 - Testing our latest source code and reporting issues.
 - Supporting us financially to acquire hardware for testing and implementing or out of gratitude